Mocahteam/GdPMOOC_Fairness/README.txt

 - python3 train_models.py

 If you reuse parts of the code and/or data, please cite the following paper:
 - Sébastien Lallé, François Bouchet, Mélina Verger and Vanda Luengo.
 2024.
 Fairness of MOOC Completion Predictions Across Demographics and Contextual Variables.
-Proceedings of the 25th International Conference on Artificial Intelligence in Education, Recife, Brazil: Springer.
+Proceedings of the 25th International Conference on Artificial Intelligence in Education, pp. 379–393.
+Recife, Brazil: Springer.
+DOI:10.1007/978-3-031-64302-6_27